Head CoachRead More

 Recruiting Coordinator/Assistant to Head CoachRead More

 Bailey Bachamp is in her eighth year as an administrative assistant, including her third as recruiting coordinator and assistant to the head coach, for the K-State men's basketball program in 2019-20.

 Hired July 2012, Bachamp is responsible for a number of administrative duties, including coordinating coaches' travel, organizing the men’s basketball office, maintaining coaches' calendars and monitoring the budget.
 She also handles the personal schedule of head coach Bruce Weber.
 In addition, Bachamp is responsible for all aspects of the annual men’s basketball banquet each April.

 Bachamp joined the basketball staff after spending four months as an inside spirit sales representative at GTM Sportswear.
 She has athletics experience as an undergraduate, serving four years as a student assistant in the football office, where she assisted in the recruiting process.
 She also spent a summer as a cheerleading marketing intern with the Kansas City Chiefs.

-A native of Manhattan, Kan., and graduate of Manhattan High, she earned her bachelor’s degree in marketing from Kansas State in 2011.
+A native of Manhattan, Kansas, and graduate of Manhattan High, she earned her bachelor’s degree in marketing from Kansas State in 2011.
 Formerly Bailey Borck, she is married to former Wildcat wide receiver Cole Bachamp.

-The Salina, Kan., native returned to his alma mater in 2012 after a four-year stint (2008-12) as an assistant athletic trainer at Abilene Christian, where he worked with the football, men’s basketball, golf and men’s and women’s tennis programs.
+The Salina, Kansas, native returned to his alma mater in 2012 after a four-year stint (2008-12) as an assistant athletic trainer at Abilene Christian, where he worked with the football, men’s basketball, golf and men’s and women’s tennis programs.